Energy conservation for inhomogeneous incompressible and compressible Euler equations: Proof of Theorem

 \section{Proof of Theorem \ref{boundedcom}}

-The proof of Theorem \ref{boundedcom} is similar to that of Theorem \ref{toruscom}, except that we have to take care of the boundary layer when taking integration by parts.
+The proof of Theorem \ref{boundedcom} is similar to that of Theorem \ref{toruscom}, except that we have to take care of boundary layers when taking integration by parts.
 Take $0 < \eps < \eps_1/10 < \eps_3/10<\delta_0/100$, as proof of Theorem \ref{bounded}, we have